An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Evaluation

-\Cref{fig:offline_rl_q_history} shows that running the algorithm in this environment leads to appropriate convergence with the use of fine-tuned hyperparameters.
-Having Q-values for each task in each state enables us to determine the optimal path for activities within a trace. \Cref{tab:freq} is a sample of the Q-values and the corresponding best actions:
+\Cref{fig:_q_history} demonstrates that the algorithm achieves stable convergence under the defined environment using fine-tuned hyperparameters.
+The availability of Q-values for each task within each state allows for the identification of optimal activity sequences within a trace. \Cref{tab:freq} presents a sample of these Q-values alongside the corresponding best actions in Sepsis case, illustrating how the learned policy prioritizes decisions based on the state-specific value estimations.

-Given the limited data available in the datasets, data augmentation plays a crucial role in ensuring model convergence.
-To address this, we applied a data augmentation strategy that increased the number of episodes based on the dataset, along with the addition of 20\% random noise.
+Given the limited size of available datasets, data augmentation is critical for supporting model convergence.
+To address this, we employed an augmentation strategy that increased the number of episodes per dataset and introduced 10\% random noise to improve variability.

 Fine-tuning the pre-trained offline RL model, as depicted in \Cref{fig:forlaps_q_history}, initially resulted in a temporary decline in the training Q-value across most cases.
 As an example, in \Cref{fig:forlaps_sepsis}, the green line represents the learning steps for the augmented dataset, while the red line corresponds to the original dataset.
 Over time, the model achieved convergence, culminating in a substantial improvement in the Q-mean.